cristianoc/arc-challenge/BigARC.md

 The example takes aspects from 2 subproblems:
 1. The pattern from [InPaintingARC](InPaintingARC.md)
 2. The size of the output from [SizeARC](SizeARC.md)

+The pattern relies on Symmetry Masks, which means symmetries are satisfied only by a subset of the input (the mask).
+The solution from InPaintingARC is not sufficient as it relies on at least one symmetry to hold without mask (to e.g. find the center of symmetry).
+While here some extension is required.